 Myth #5: You Can Wait to See If You Get Better Before You File a Claim

 On the surface, it may seem sensible to wait to see if an injury is serious before you go through the hassle of filing a claim.
 However, this is a bad idea.
 Georgia law has strict time limits for filing a workers’ compensation claim.
 If you miss the deadline, you lose your eligibility for benefits—regardless of how serious your injury is.

 You have 30 days to report a work injury to your employer.
 When you report your injury, your employer should provide you with information on seeking medical treatment from the panel of physicians.

 An official claim isn’t filed until you provide the State Board of Workers’ Compensation with a Notice of Claim (Form WC-14).
 You have one year from the date of the injury or the date you last received medical treatment provided by your employer to file a Notice of Claim.

 Myth #6: I Don’t Need an Attorney to Handle My Claim

 In cases involving minor injuries where your employer isn’t contesting the fact that the injury qualifies for benefits and you don't miss any time from work, it may be possible to represent yourself.
 However, if your employer denies that your injury is work-related, if you’ve experienced retaliation for filing a claim, if your benefits are being denied by the workers’ compensation insurer, or if your injuries are serious enough to result in a loss of income or a permanent disability, having an experienced attorney who can advocate for your interests throughout the process is a must

-Rechtman & Spevak’s attorneys are committed to helping injured Georgia workers process their workers’ compensation claims in a timely fashion.
+Rechtman & Spevak’s workers' comp attorneys are committed to helping injured Georgia workers process their workers’ compensation claims in a timely fashion.
 Please call today to schedule a free, no-obligation initial case review.